Student in classics library

 What should I expect on the application?

 Applicants will be expected to write a 300-word note introducing themselves to the professors leading the Humanities Research Intensive.
-We are interested in hearing about your previous experiences in the humanities, but please note that prior research experience is not necessary; enthusiasm and potential matter more than prior accomplishments.
-In your note, you will be asked to address the following prompts:
+We are interested in hearing about your previous experiences in the humanities, but please note that prior research experience is not necessary; enthusiasm and potential matter more than past accomplishments.
+Please address the following prompts in your writing:

-• Describe what you hope to learn from this experience, including a question you have about humanities research methods.
+a.
+Describe what you hope to learn from this experience.

-*This section of the application has a limit of 3500 characters, or around 500 words.
+NOTE: This section has a character limit of 3500, or around 500 words.

 What are the humanities?
 Which fields are eligible for participation in HRI?